dan7800/VulnerableAndroidAppOracle/Vulnerabilities/PrivateInfo/README.md

 4. Enter the following URL in a web browser [http://vm-007.casci.rit.edu:8082/](http://vm-007.casci.rit.edu:8082/)

 5. You can see the data sent on the webpage you just visited.

+This demonstrates why it is important for you be careful about the sensative information that you share with the apps that you use.
+It is very easy for these Apps to share information with third parties, which you may want to keep hidden.
+Apps may share your data with other gropus that you may not want to have this information, or could even have this information stolen.